Botox can help individuals with spinal cord injuries effectively manage a wide range of complications.

 Unmanaged pain can significantly interfere with one’s quality of life by making it difficult to move, concentrate, and get a full night’s rest.

-As mentioned in the previous section, pain can be caused by spasticity, but it can also be caused by overusing non-affected areas of the body and nerve damage (neuropathic pain).
+As mentioned in the previous section, pain can be caused by spasticity, but it can also be caused by overusing non-affected areas of the body (such as the shoulders for wheelchair mobility) or by nerve damage (neuropathic pain).

 It’s suggested that Botox injections can help relieve neuropathic pain after spinal cord injury.
 This study found that approximately 50% of individuals with severe neuropathic pain experienced 20% or greater pain relief for at least 8 weeks following Botox treatment.